Exercise Induced Asthma

 Natural Remedies for Asthma

-Emotional Freedom Technique can be a good tool to learn.
-It involves sensitivity training (EFT Tapping) can be a positive way to help you not react to the sensation of an attack and stop it before it even starts.
-It involves breathing deeply and tapping on specific points on the body to desensitize them from reacting negatively during your exercise or sporting event.
+Deep breathing and meditation can be a positive way to help you not react to the sensation of an attack and stop it before it even starts.
+It involves breathing deeply and focusing on calming your reaction to the allergen.
+You concentrate on specific points on the body to desensitize them from reacting negatively during your exercise or sporting event.

 Learn how to meditate and maybe take a tai chi or yoga class because it trains you to have that mind body connection to allow greater control of your own body so when faced with a health issue you can calmly respond instead of instinctively react and continue what you want to do.
 I recommend taking some natural asthma control herbs or homeopathy drops for asthma until you can control this with only your mind-body connection – the long term goal.